brsr/antitile/docs/gco-a-spherical.rst

 .. math::
    \mathbf \hat n = \frac{\sum v_i \times v_{i+1}}{\|\dots\|}`

-This definition allows for a somewhat sensible extension to skew polygons: it points in the general direction that's expected.
+`i` should be treated as if it's :math:`\mod n`: it loops around.
+This definition allows for a somewhat sensible extension to skew polygons: the normal points in the general direction that's expected.

 The normal will be outward-facing if the points are ordered counterclockwise, and inward-facing if the points are ordered clockwise.